 DeBuyer is one of the few manufacturers to produce a line of copper cookware suitable for induction stovetops.
-And this Prima Matera fry pan isn’t simply a tri-ply with a thin veneer on the exterior – the copper layer is 2 mm thick, and it displays all of the outstanding characteristics we love from this exceptional metal.
+And this Prima Matera fry pan isn’t simply a tri-ply with a thin veneer on the exterior – the copper layer is 2 millimeters thick, and it displays all of the outstanding characteristics that make us love this exceptional metal.

-With a price tag well north of the majority of products on the market, the DeBuyer copper frypan won’t be on everyone’s wish list – it is expensive.
-But if you’re in the market for a top-of-the-line copper pan that’s ready, as is, for an induction stove, it would be hard to beat this Prima Matera beauty from DeBuyer.
+With a price tag well north of the majority of products on the market, the DeBuyer copper fry pan won’t be on everyone’s shopping list – it is expensive.
+But if you’re in the market for a top-of-the-line copper pan that’s ready, as is, for use on an induction stove, it would be hard to beat this Prima Matera beauty from DeBuyer.

 The most obvious is their food-release qualities, which prevent ingredients from sticking.
-And, as foods won’t stick or burn, this also makes for quick and easy cleaning.
+And, as foods won’t stick or burn easily, this also makes for quick and easy cleaning.
 A wipe with a soft cloth or sponge in warm, soapy water will usually do the trick.